NBC Insider Exclusive

 Watch Saturday Night Live Saturdays at 11:30/10:30c on NBC and next day on Peacock.

 SNL's musical performances have also historically included highly memorable introductions: Who can forget March 7, 2020 Host Daniel Craig's instantly viral "Ladies and gentleman, The Weeknd," or the time Christopher Walken mispronounced Foo Fighters' name because they fully told him to?
 In Season 49, surprise moments have included Taylor Swift showing up to intro her "Karma" remix collaborator Ice Spice, and Lady Gaga shocking the audience by presenting Bad Bunny.
-We'll have to wait and see what unexpected moments the rest of the season holds.

 RELATED: Every SNL Host for 2023-2024